Title IX Compliance and Fair Practice

 - Online training for faculty, staff, and administrators, including information on requirements for "Responsible Employees" on sexual harassment, sexual violence and reporting sexual misconduct;

 - Ongoing sexual violence training for faculty, staff, and administrators who serve as investigators, hearing officers, informal resolution facilitators, advisors and Title IX Coordinators within the Title IX Grievance Process (see Training Materials for more information).

 A Step By Step Guide For Faculty and Staff

 As a Coppin State University faculty or staff member, you may be in a unique position to assist students who have experienced sexual assault, dating and domestic violence, stalking, or other forms of sexual harassment.
 Students typically confide in individuals they trust.
 If a student discloses information to you relating some form of sexual misconduct, please use the information provided as a guide in responding to this disclosure.

 What is Sexual Misconduct?

 Sexual Misconduct is defined in CSU’s Policy On Sexual Misconduct as a broad term that encompasses sexual harassment, sexual assault, sexual exploitation, sexual intimidation, dating and domestic violence, and stalking.
 Sexual Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual Misconduct can be committed by men or women and can occur between people of the same or different sex.

-For the definition of consent and other terms related to Sexual Misconduct, please see the full Sexual Misconduct Policy located on the Human Resources page at www.coppin.edu/hr/title9.
+For the definition of consent and other terms related to Sexual Misconduct, please see the full Sexual Misconduct Policy located at www.coppin.edu/hr/title9.